HughCook/risk-encryption/README.md

 - Create a believable TUI
 - Don't get flagged by malware detection
 - Create an install script
+- Add crate to cargo for direct install

 ### TUI TODO